 Tarahumara Mountain Boas

 Tarahumara boas are without a doubt in my top two of favorite snakes to keep and breed.
 They have great temperament, a compact size, and a beautiful pattern rich with pink and mocha tones.
-I have been holding back some of the exceptional boas that include pink and peach color that when combined with the brown and mocha coloration of their pattern makes for a great looking boa constrictor.
+I have been holding back some of the exceptional boas that include pink and peach color that when combined with the brown and mocha coloration of their pattern makes for a great looking boa sigma.
 I will work with these boas until my end; I am absolutely in love with them.

 Tarahumara boas are found in the high elevations of the Sierra Tarahumara which lie in the northern states of Chihuahua and Sonora Mexico.
 Their habitat is sometimes referred to as “Sky Islands” which is usually fairly high in elevation (4000 ft).
 Tarahumara boas have the ability to tolerate some cooler temperatures unlike some of their Central and South American cousins.
 These boas have a dark arrow on the head that is pointed to the front, and they tend to have a busy pattern with black to brown coloration with mocha mixed in.
 They have grey and pink background colors that tend to lighten in the evening and night and darken during the day.
 See the included photos.

 I feed my adult male Tarahumara boas one small rat every week; however, they generally do not feed while breeding.
 I give adult female boas medium rats roughly once a week except while they are gravid.
 Gravid females will feed on small rats while gestating their young but they do eventually stop eating usually about one month before they drop their litter.

 Great care should be taken to preserve the dwarf nature of these boas in captivity.
 It is thought that Tarahumara boas are the smallest of the boa constrictors; however, power feeding for rapid growth or over feeding for long periods can alter the dwarf size of these boas.